NathanTraineau/NestorAPI/README.md

 I took about six hours to implement this app.
 I chose to take 1 hour on the conception.
 3 and a half hour developing the code, refactoring it.
-1 and a half hour to huild the swagger (something that I never did before with sails) and deploy the application on Heroku.
+1 and a half hour to build the swagger (something that I never did before with sails) and deploy the application on Heroku.

 ### Improvement